AidaG91/Galerium-FullStack/README.md

 ### Frontend Architecture

-* **Scalable CSS with CSS Modules:** To prevent style conflicts and ensure components are self-contained, the project uses CSS Modules.
-Each component imports its own styles, guaranteeing true encapsulation.
+* **Scalable CSS with CSS Modules:** Prevents style conflicts and ensures components are self-contained.
 * **Reusable Global Styles:** A base design system is established in `index.css`, including a centralized color palette with CSS variables and global utility classes for common elements like buttons (`.btn`, `.btn--primary`), promoting a DRY (Don't Repeat Yourself) codebase.
 * **Centralized API Logic:** All `fetch` calls to the backend are managed in a dedicated service file (`src/api/clientService.js`), separating API communication logic from the UI components for better maintainability.